 Mochi picked where to go.
 She's been eating out a fair bit recently, and we all know the feeling of "no more fancy shmancy or anything with big servings please" she chose something light.
 When I think of 'light' I think of Vietnamese, and evidently she's on the same brainwave as me because we ended up at Pho Sai Gon.

-This is located in the little complex towards the end of Mains Rd (where it might no longer be called Mains Rd... haven't checked it up).
+This is located in the little complex towards the end of Mains Rd (where it might no longer be called Mains Rd... haven't checked).
 I hadn't been there in ages so this place is new for me.

 The shop is tiny with a smattering of tables to dine in, plus a few more outside.
 We chose to sat inside and it was quiet when we got there but gradually, more and more people came.